Pathways > The Pathways book > Dykes and ditches

 Based on the National Trust's Erddig Hall, this is a short and attractive walk accompanied in part by a boundary older than Offa's Dyke.
 A visit to Erddig can easily be rounded off by this stroll in the grounds and the surrounding countryside....
 More info

-Walks through the grounds of Chirk Castle are not possible in winter, as the private paths are closed, so this walk offers an alternative.
-It uses some very narrow lanes and tracks along which Offa's Dyke path run as well as a length of the...
+Private footpaths through the grounds of Chirk Castle are now open all year round, but this walk offers an alternative.
+It uses some very narrow lanes and tracks along which Offa's Dyke path runs, as well as a length of the Llangollen Canal.
+There...
 More info